v1.10.90-0e025b8

 Best for: - Web scraping on protected sites - SEO rank tracking and SERP analysis - Social media automation - Ad verification - Price monitoring - Any target that blocks datacenter IPs

-**Hex Proxies advantage**: 10M+ residential IPs across every major country with automatic rotation through `gate.hexproxies.com:8080`.
+Hex Proxies advantage: access to a 10M+ residential IP network through partner agreements across 195+ countries, with automatic rotation through gate.hexproxies.com:8080.

 # Residential proxy with geographic targeting